dariusalexandru94/Digital_tracking_and_profiling/README.md

 * **stress level.csv** – a csv file containing indices of consumer’s stress level based on an IoT device;
 * **audio files** – a file with the path to audio recordings of consumer’s environment with the help of the enabled “microphone on” option of an app;
-* **smart watch.csv** – a csv file with data instances recorded by a fitness application of a smartwatch.
+* **smart watch.csv** – a csv file with data instances recorded by a fitness application of a smartwatch.
 It has attributes like: total steps/distance, calories, minutes asleep;
 * **heart rate.csv** – a file containing the heart rates of consumers collected by a fitness app;